jerzyszajner/pharmacy-inventory-system/readme.md

 ## Usage

 1. Add item by filling in the details.
+2. Auto-generated ID with UUIDv4.
-2. Edit or delete item as needed.
+3. Edit or delete item as needed.

 ## Credits

-- A project inspired by the school project “Books Management App.”
+- **Inspiration**: A project inspired by the school project “Books App.”
+- **GPT/AI**: Assisted with debugging

 ## Technologies Used